Santa Clara del Cobre: History

 In 1540, a large forge was built here to smelt copper, which was not from local sources but rather from mines miles away.
-Smelting was done here because the process require three times the charcoal as ore, and the surrounding forests provided the charcoal.
+Smelting was done here because the process required three times the charcoal as ore, and the surrounding forests provided the charcoal.
 The town was officially founded in 1553, with the name Santa Clara de los Cobres.
 Santa Clara became the most important copper smelting area in New Spain, meeting the demand for cauldrons, stills, casks, church bells and sending copper to the mint for coinage.
 In 1765, the town of Santa Clara de los Cobres incorporated two Indian settlements called Santa María Opopeo, and Santiago de Ario.
 Miguel Hidalgo y Costilla was a sacristan of the parish church in 1788.
 The settlement was officially named a town in 1858 and called Santa Clara de Portugal in honor of Cayetano de Portugal.

 Copper production peaked in the second half of the 19th century.
 At this time a huge fire destroyed the town and it remained impoverished from the end of the 19th century into the early 20th.
 It burned again in 1910, with the Spanish population abandoning the town for nearby Pátzcuaro and Morelia, leaving only the indigenous.
 The municipality was the scene of the first uprising in support of Francisco I. Madero, led by Salvador Escalante.
 However, the town had so degraded economically that its coppersmithing tradition was ignored by Dr. Atl in his 1921 classic work The Popular Arts of Mexico.
 In 1932, the town's name was changed to Villa Escalante and the municipality's name was changed to Salvador Escalante but neither name was ever used popularly.
 In 1946, a group of local artisans decided to organize a copper fair, which continues to this day.
 The copper industry was revived here making decorated jugs, vases, centerpieces and other items.
 However, the nearest copper mines were tapped out in the mid 20th century.
 Today, the 10,000 tons of copper that comes into Santa Clara each week arrives in the form of recycled copper wire and cable from electric and telephone companies in Mexico and abroad.
 In 1981, the town changed its name back to Santa Clara del Cobre but kept Salvador Escalante as the official name of the municipality.